 If you have an age, health or disability reason for not wearing a face covering you do not need to show:

 This means that you do not need to seek advice or request a letter from a medical professional about your reason for not wearing a face covering.

-However, some people may feel more comfortable showing something that says they do not have to wear a face covering.
-This could be in the form of a sunflower lanyard, badge or even a home-made sign.
+However, some people may feel more comfortable if they are able to show something that explains why they’re not wearing a face covering.
+This could be in the form of an exemption card, badge or even a home-made sign.

 How to wear a face covering